aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/vs2022/CustomRuntimeFunction/template/src/BlueprintBaseName.1/Readme.md

 ## Arm64

+Graviton2 processors offer the best performance and price for running Lambda functions.

-If you want to run your Lambda on an Arm64 processor, all you need is to do is add `"function-architecture": "arm64"` to the `aws-lambda-tools-defaults.json` file.
-Then deploy as described above.
+If you want to run your Lambda on an Arm64 processor, all you need to do is replace `x86_64` with `arm64` under `"function-architecture": ` in the `aws-lambda-tools-defaults.json` file.
+Then deploy as described above

 ## Improve Cold Start